yetanothermasterylearning/git/04. Git Project Flow/readme.md

     - Create a single java file which should display "Hello World"
 - Initialize git and include the program file to you repo
 - Compile the code and monitor all file status by using git status command
+    - It should display your java file and byte code(.class) file
 - Create a .gitignore file and make sure to avoid byte code file(*.class)
 - Monitor the file status by using git status command.
 The class files should not be tracked by git.
+    - It should skip adding your class files.
 - commit the changes with message "add hello world file"
 - Create a GitHub repo and publish/push your local repository to remote repository